mmmolin/syncdirectory-service/README.md

 A Windows Service that synchronizes a source directory and all it's subdirectories to a target directory.

 # What I've learned
-* Creating a Windows Service with Topshelf
+* Creating a Windows Service using Topshelf
 * Recursion